Gloorf/poewatcher/README.md

 * map note : (keyword)note.
 The note can be any size, comma will be removed though (to avoid breaking the .csv) ; multiples notes will be separated by a "|".
 Default keyword is **"mn:"**
 * map end : (keyword)[boss_killed].
 You can omit boss_killed, in this case the default value in config.py will be used.
 Default keyword is **"me:"**
 * map abort : (keyword).
 Remove the last active map (if you made a mistake or whatever).
 Default keyword is **"ma:"**
+* map edit : (keyword)admz[,iiq,psize].
+Edit the last active map, replace the mods with whatever is in "amdz" (see map start for more information about mods).
+If IIQ/packsize exists, the current IIQ/packsize will be replaced by it.
+Default keyword is **"medit:"**

 # Advanced

 ## Changing the keywords for action
   You need to look at the actions variable in the corresponding section in config.ini ([map_recorder] for example).
 Change simply the second value in the tuple by whatever you want.
 For example, if you want to use "map start:" as a keyword for starting the map, the line will be :
   ```